Xizhang-Yao/Xizhang-Yao.github.io/_pages/member.md

 ---
 permalink: /members/
-title: "The Album of the Lab"
+title: "The Members of the Lab"
 author_profile: true
 redirect_from:
 ---